 “Unoptimized images are often the greatest contributor to page bloat.
 Looking at the 90th percentile of the distribution of page weight, images account for a whopping 5.2 MB of a roughly 7-MB page.
 In other words, images comprise almost 75% of the total page weight.” — Web Almanac 2019 by HTTP Archive

-Now there’s a way you can have it all: high-performance visuals, superb user experience, and improved SEO results.
+Well, there’s a way you can have it all: high-performance visuals, superb user experience, and heartening SEO results.

-With its recent launch of Media Optimizer, Cloudinary eliminates the compression-versus-quality tussle right off the bat by delivering both small file sizes and high visual fidelity.
-Plus, businesses no longer need to manually create format, quality, size variants or write URL parameters.
-You can simply offload all the standard transformation tasks for images and videos to Media Optimizer, freeing up your teams to focus on advanced media editing, personalizations, and enhanced user experience.
+With its recent launch of Media Optimizer for both self-service and enterprise users, Cloudinary eliminates the compression-versus-quality tussle right off the bat by delivering small files coupled with high visual fidelity.
+Plus, businesses no longer need to manually create format, quality, or size variants; or write URL parameters.
+You can simply offload all the standard transformation tasks for images and videos to Media Optimizer, freeing up your teams to focus on advanced media editing, personalizations, and compelling user experience.

 To learn how Media Optimizer does all that magic all on its own, check out Caroline Levison’s blog post.
 The sections below describe what happens when you start using Media Optimizer.

 Studies indicate that as many as 40% of visitors would abandon a page if it takes longer than three seconds to load.
-If your site has numerous images and videos, Media Optimizer’s automatic capability of optimizing format and quality significantly reduces file sizes while maintaining visual fidelity.
-As a result, your pages load faster and you deliver an engaging end-user experience.
+If your site hosts numerous images and videos, Media Optimizer’s automatic capability of optimizing format and quality significantly reduces file sizes while maintaining visual fidelity.
+Subsequently, your pages load faster and you deliver an engaging end-user experience.

 The result: less bounces, more page visits, more products added to the cart, and rising sales.

 According to the HTTP Archive, more than 47% of desktop websites must improve their LCP.
 In all likelihood, the largest content in your visitor’s viewport is an image.
 Cloudinary’s media science is the foundation of the world’s leading solution for intelligent optimization of images.
-With advanced optimization techniques, multi-CDN delivery, caching of optimized assets, and advanced file formats like AVIF, we can help companies reduce their LCP to below 2.5 seconds.
+With advanced optimization techniques, multi-content delivery network (CDN) delivery, caching of optimized assets, and advanced file formats like AVIF, Cloudinary helps companies reduce their LCP to below 2.5 seconds.

-The result: higher search rankings, reduced reliance on paid traffic, and increase in profits.
+The result: higher search rankings, reduced reliance on paid traffic, and growth in profits.

 The result: high reliability and speeds, improved user experience, and high NPS scores.

 Video consumption is rapidly increasing and is expected to be 15 times higher in 2022 than in 2017.
-As a result, online businesses must ramp up their videos without slowing down page loads, and video optimization becomes critical.
-Not only does Media Optimizer automatically optimize both images and videos on the fly, including footage of thumbnail previews, it also supports the best and most modern video formats and codecs.
+As a result, online businesses must ramp up their videos without slowing down page loads, for which video optimization is absolutely paramount.
+Not only does Media Optimizer automatically optimize images and videos on the fly, including footage of thumbnail previews, it also supports the best and most modern video formats and codecs.